15+ Company Intranet Examples: Real Intranet Sites & Templates You Can Use Today

-Are you looking for company intranet examples for employees that can fix the "clunky" SharePoint problem?
+Are you looking for company intranet examples that can fix the "clunky" SharePoint problem?
 That's exactly what this guide delivers.
-We are showcasing 10+ company intranet templates for SharePoint that you can copy and deploy today, no code required.
-Pulled from our Template Hub, these designs address common intranet failures: from the "document dump" to the "ghost town" homepage.
+We are showcasing 15+ intranet site examples for SharePoint that you can copy and deploy today, no code required.
+Pulled from our Template Hub, these intranet design examples address common intranet failures: from the "document dump" to the "ghost town" homepage.

 Quick Answer: The Best No-Code Intranet Templates